Toyota 86: Subaru STI Performance Concept (2015)

 Subaru unveiled the BRZ-based STI Performance Concept at the 2015 New York Auto Show.
-It stated that this concept car does not preview a production model but rather a visualization of the future application of the STI program to the BRZ.
+It stated that this concept car does not preview a production model but rather a visualisation of the future application of the STI program to the BRZ.
 The concept car uses the same turbocharged 2.0-litre engine employed in the BRZ GT300 race car, producing an estimated 300 bhp and 330 lbft.
 Even so, Subaru also stated that a turbocharger will not find its way into the BRZ production.
 Mechanically, the concept car has chassis, suspension and brake upgrades from the Japan-only BRZ tS.
 Externally, it is distinguished by LED headlights and taillights, new-style alloy wheels and a full bodykit featuring new-design front fascia, rear diffuser and rear wing.